genny-project/alyson-v7/README.md

 ## Legacy Layouts ( prefix: LAY_ )

 The **Legacy Layouts** are base entities created using the previous layouts system, using Json files and Data Queries.
 They are rendered using the Sublayout component.

+Unlike other aspects of layouts, the Backend is not handling the linking of **Legacy Layouts**.
+Layout Base Entities are given a randomised Code as an identifier, which means that for backend to fetch the layout they would have to search all Legacy Layouts using the URI, get the Base Entity, add the link, then send it to front end.
+Because **Legacy Layouts** are only a temporary feature to bridge the development gap, it was decided that Frontend would handle the linking instead.

+### Route Changes
+Each **Legacy Layouts** is a page that has a URI that corresponds to a **Route**.
+Because only one page needs to be displayed per route, all we need to do is determine which layout we need, and which **Frame** it needs to be linked to.
+The default **Frame** for this purpose is `FRM_CONTENT`.

+The Frontend listens for **Route Change** events, and when it receives one, gets the URI from the URL, and creates a fake **Link** to the **FRAME** `FRM_CONTENT`.
+If there URI is empty, then the **Link** defaults to `home`.

 ## Links ( prefix: LNK_ )